-A growing number of medical and psychological studies are showing that spirituality, religious faith and practice have a definite positive impact on people’s wellbeing.
+A large number of medical and psychological studies are showing that spirituality, religious faith and practice have a definite positive impact on people’s wellbeing.
 Belief in a loving God, prayer and meditation, and attendance at religious meetings have been shown to lead to improved physical and mental health, including lower levels of worry, stress, depression, suicide and destructive behaviour.

 This page is a summary of the findings.
 (Details of the studies and links are at Studies of medicine and religion.)

 Religious and spiritual people who participate in religious activities such as prayer, meditation and attendance at religious meetings tend to have better physical health than non-believers.

 The strongest indicator here is that chronically ill believers have below average mortality rates and pain levels.
 Religious people also have better cardiovascular health, they are less likely to suffer from heart disease, die from cirrhosis of the liver, or have high blood pressure.
 They have enhanced immune function and they recover more quickly from surgery and cancer.